10 Best UI Testing Tools for Automated Testing in 2026

 2. Selenium

-There are many similarities between Ghost Inspector and Selenium – in fact, you can use Selenium alongside Ghost Inspector for your UI testing
+There are many similarities between Ghost Inspector and Selenium – in fact, you can use Selenium alongside Ghost Inspector for your user interface testing

 Selenium is a very popular open-source web automation platform and one of the oldest.
 With Selenium, you can build automated UI tests for different browsers and platforms (both desktop and mobile devices).
 It also supports most of the popular programming languages, from JavaScript to C#, Python, PHP, and Ruby.